Logo

 Sample Construction

-1358 PNC participants and 640 (Lifespan 2.0 release) HCPD participants had dominant group diffusion MRI acquisitions (i.e., non-variant CuBIDS acquisitions) and were considered for inclusion in this research.
-The following exclusion criterion were then applied to generate the final samples of 1145 PNC participants and 572 HCPD participants:
+1358 PNC participants, 640 (Lifespan 2.0 release) HCPD participants, and 1530 (Data Releases 1-9) HBN participants had dominant group diffusion MRI acquisitions (i.e., non-variant CuBIDS acquisitions) and were considered for inclusion in this research.
+The following exclusion criterion were then applied to generate the final samples of 1145 PNC participants, 572 HCPD participants, and 959 HBN participants:

 • health history exclusions, for example history of cancer, MS, seizures, or incidentally-encountered brain structure abnormalities